axlan/robopenguins-blog/_posts/2026-03-03-dash-turtle-game.md

 # Making the GUI and Adding Features

+One of the reasons I explored ROS in my previous turtle bot iteration was that it provides a very modular way of connecting a robot to control and visualization systems.
+Hypothetically, the controls and game board idea I had could all be implemented as ROS packages.
+In practice, however, I found that the complexity of ROS added significant overhead when using it as the glue for my project.
+My use case was so simple that most of what ROS brought to the table was overkill.
+With that in mind, I decided to implement the game in the way I found most expedient and not worry about building it out of modular components that could be reused in other projects.

 I went with PyGame for the GUI since it's simple and I'd used it before.
 I added another transform to go back and forth between robot coordinates, game map coordinates, and pixels on the PyGame map.
 To command the robot, I used the arrow keys reported by PyGame.

 The main challenge was setting up the threading strategy to handle the robot and GUI.
 I went from one big function to separating components more logically into classes.